bgplab/bgplab/policy/1-weights/index.md

  *        192.168.101.0/24       10.1.0.6              0       -          100     100     65101 i
 ```

-You could dig deeper and examine the details of an IPv4 prefix originated in AS 65101 (X2), for example 10.0.0.11.
+You could dig deeper and examine the details of an IPv4 prefix that originated in AS 65101 (X2), for example, 10.0.0.11.
 Yet again, the next hop of the best path should be X1 (10.1.0.2)

 ```
 rtr#show ip bgp 192.168.101.0/24